Illustrative instrumentation example

 Signal generation Demonstrates how physical activity can become measurable, structured operational input.

-Decision relevance Supports the broader HEKONE vision of quantifying variance in real terms and exposing cost impact earlier.
+Decision relevance Supports the broader HEKONE vision of quantifying variance and exposing cost impact earlier.

 Blind spot

-The shelf is often where visibility breaks down — and where significant, untracked loss occurs.
+The shelf is often where visibility breaks down.

 In many physical environments, product leaves the shelf or dispensing point without reliable real-time measurement.
-Systems may report inventory later, but they often miss what actually happened in the moment — making it harder to quantify variance in real terms or identify hidden operational loss before cost accumulates.
+Systems may report inventory later, but they often miss what actually happened in the moment.

 What goes wrong